 You will use your Flashline user name (everything before @kent.edu) for Flashline (Blackboard and Canvas) and most university sites requiring a password.

 - If you are new to Kent State and have never logged into Flashline

 - If you don’t know your username or password

 Having trouble with Blackboard or Canvas?
 Contact the Help Desk.

 Know What is Expected of Me?

 Your class instructor may have emailed you before the start of class with an introduction to your course.
 Always be sure to check your Kent email (@kent.edu).
 Kent email is used for all official communication from the university and will be used by your instructors.

 When you first enter your course, look for the Syllabus or any Getting Started information.
 The syllabus is your instructor’s outline and description of the course.
 It will list a description of the course including learning outcomes, assignments, exam dates, expectations for how and when you should attend sessions and engage in your course.

 Communicate with My Professor?

 Your instructor will give you contact information in the course syllabus.
 You will most likely be asked to use the Kent email and be given times for office hours.

 When you send an email to your instructor, remember that this is a professional exchange.
 You should begin with a salutation Dear Dr. X. If you are not sure if they have a Ph.D., you might say Dear Professor X. Let them tell you if they’d prefer to be addressed in a less formal manner.
 Make sure that you are concise and specific in your communication.
 State clearly in the subject line what the email concerns.
 Be sure to say who you are and which class you are in.
 (Your instructor probably teaches several classes.)
 If you have a request, be sure to put it in the first or second paragraph.
 Brevity is your friend in written communications.

-Your instructor may also use Collaborate Ultra in your Blackboard class to hold video conferences, office hours, or individual meetings.
+Your instructor may also use Collaborate Ultra (Blackboard Only) or Microsoft Teams (Blackboard or Canvas) to hold video conferences, office hours, or individual meetings.

 Navigate through my Course?